rage/cyber-security-base-19/data/module-1/part-1/index.md

 How to get started?
 This material contains the introduction part of the course series called "Cyber Security Base".
-In order to answer the questionnaires and essays, you will need a MOOC.fi account that you can create at https://tmc.mooc.fi/user/new.
-Once you've signed up, you can login to this page (click on the top right corner).
+In order to answer the questionnaires and essays, you will need a MOOC.fi account that you can create at at the right hand corner of this course material

 Once you have created the account, please answer a background questionnaire at https://elomake.helsinki.fi/lomakkeet/74256/lomake.html.
 Answering the